And you want to travel with Him,

 Cohen Confident His Songs “Can Take Care Of Themselves”

-In a 1992 video interview Leonard Cohen declares
+In a 1992 video interview with Serge Simonart, Leonard Cohen declares,

 I don’t give my songs any instructions when they are presented to the public.
 They are completely on their own.
 I really feel they can take care of themselves – even when they are brutally violated as Joan Baez did to the song “Suzanne.”1 [emphasis mine]

-One notes, however, that Cohen goes on to report that when he met her backstage during the Rolling Thunder Revue, she sang it with his original lyrics and told him, “I finally got it right, Leonard.”
-“She had,” Cohen summarizes, “come around.”
+One notes, however, that Leonard goes on to report that when he met her backstage during the Rolling Thunder Revue, she sang it with his original lyrics and told him, “I finally got it right, Leonard.”
+“She had,” he summarizes, “come around.”

 Not that Leonard Cohen cares.